-Stillfried an der March in the Lower Austrian wine-growing region Weinviertel is one of the most important archaeological sites Austria and applies next to Burgenland Zagersdorf as the oldest wine-growing village not only of this country, but also of Central Europe.
-Already 30,000 years ago it was inhabited by humans.
-Stillfried was an important settlement and fortress on the Amber Road, the huge fortifications from the Bronze Age testify to the former importance of the place.
-The Museum of Stillfried shows some of the most important finds.
-Among them is the so-called "Stillfrieder Tasse", which was found in the 19th century.
-The bronze bowl was probably used as a scoop and drinking vessel in a vinegar set.
-Furthermore, there are grape seeds in the museum, which are clearly the cultural vine Vitis vinifera could be assigned and were dated to the time around 900 BC.
-At that time, the populated Celts this area.
+Stillfried an der March in the Lower Austrian wine region Weinviertel is one of the most important archaeological sites Austria and applies alongside Burgenland Zagersdorf as the oldest wine-growing place not only in this country, but also in Central Europe.
+It was populated by people 30,000 years ago.
+Stillfried was an important settlement and fortress on the Bernsteinstraße, the enormous ramparts from the Bronze Age still testify to the former importance of the place.
+Some of the most important finds are shown in the Museum of Stillfried.
+Among them is the so-called "Stillfrieder cup", which was found in the 19th century.
+The bronze bowl was probably used as a scooping and drinking vessel in a wine set.
+Furthermore, there are grape seeds in the museum, which are clearly the vine Vitis vinifera could be assigned and were dated to around 900 BC.
+At that time the Celts this area.